markmdev/markmdev/README.md

   </tr>
 </table>

 I have strong frontend skills and can build responsive, accessible, and optimized UIs using React/Next.js, but my main focus is **backend systems**.
 I enjoy building scalable applications and deepening my knowledge in areas like **API design, database optimization, caching strategies, scalability & concurrency, CI/CD, and system design**.
-I’m also expanding my stack with backend-focused languages such as **Java** or **Go** for upcoming projects.
+I’m also expanding my stack by adding **Java** as a backend-focused language for upcoming projects.

 ---